wuqianliang/CarND-Path-Planning-Project/README.md

 #### The car is able to change lanes
 Yes, when ego car detect itself will hit the leading car,it can decide to change lane or slow down and keep in lane as showed in video.
 #### There is a reflection on how to generate paths.
+In the main.cpp, `line 373~402`, generate starting reference point for newly spline fitting trajectory. `line 404~415` add new 3 spline nodes for fitting with 30m's interval. `line 418~426` transform the spline nodes into starting points's local coordinates for convenient caculating.`line 441~444` set the goal of new trajectory.`line 447~467` use fitting spline to generate the rest path points with 30m's distance to fill the path points upto 50s.